Graphs in the 3--sphere with maximum symmetry: Maximum order of orientation-reversing case

-By Theorem \ref{classify} and the proof of Theorem \ref{mg}, the second biggest order of orientation preserving extendable action on a genus 2 graph is $6$ (corresponds to `$a$' in $\mathcal{O}_{01}$).
+By Theorem \ref{classify} and the proof of Theorem \ref{mg}, the second biggest order of orientation-preserving extendable action on a genus 2 graph is $6$ (corresponds to `$a$' in $\mathcal{O}_{01}$).
 Hence $M_2\leq 12$, and we have $M_2=12$. \end{proof}

 \begin{example} Suppose $g=pq$, $p$ is the smallest non trivial divisor of $g$.
-As our construction for $g=k^2$ for general case we can get a two parted graph $K_{(p+1,q+1)}\subset S^3$ which has genus $g$ and on it there is an extendable group action with order $4(p+1)(q+1)$ which is bigger than $4(g+1)$.
+As the construction for $g=k^2$ for general case we can get a complete bipartite graph $K_{(p+1,q+1)}\subset S^3$ which has genus $g$ and on it there is an extendable group action with order $4(p+1)(q+1)$ which is bigger than $4(g+1)$ (see examples in \cite{WWZZ1} and \cite{WWZZ}).
 Clearly $K_{(p+1,q+1)}$ is non-planar. \end{example}

 \begin{conjecture} Suppose $g$ is neither a square number nor one of those finitely many $g$ listed in the table above.
 Then $M_g$ is $4(g+1)$ for prime $g$, and $4(p+1)(q+1)$ otherwise, where $pq=g$, $p$ is the smallest non trivial divisor of $g$. \end{conjecture}